-Description: On September 13, 2017, the House Committee on Education and the Workforce held a hearing on H.R.
-3441, the so-called “Save Local Business Act,” which would roll back the joint employer standard under both the National Labor Relations Act (NLRA) and the Fair Labor Standards Act (FLSA).
+Description: On November 7, 2017, the U.S. House of Representatives voted 242 – 181 to pass H.R.
+3411, the so-called “Save Local Business Act,” which would roll back the joint employer standard under both the National Labor Relations Act (NLRA) and the Fair Labor Standards Act (FLSA).

 Fair Economy Impact: The Save Local Business Act would do nothing to protect small businesses.
 Instead, the bill would ensure that small businesses are left with sole responsibility for business practices often mandated by large corporations like franchisors.
 It would establish a joint employer standard that lets big corporations avoid liability for labor and employment violations and leaves small businesses on the hook.